flame-engine/flame/doc/components.md

 Every `Component` has a few methods that you can optionally implement, that are used by the `BaseGame` class.
 If you are not using the base game, you can alternatively use these methods on your own game loop.

 The `resize` method is called whenever the screen is resized, and in the beginning once when the component is added via the `add` method.
-You need to apply here any changes to the x, y, width and height of your component, or any other changes, due to the screen resizing.
-You can start these variables here, as the sprite won't be rendered until everything is set.

 The `shouldRemove` variable can be overridden or set to true and `BaseGame` will remove the component before the next update loop.
 It will then no longer be rendered or updated.
 Note that `game.remove(Component c)` can also be used to remove components.